-Another important figure of the classical chess is former World Champion Mikhail Botvinnik.
+Another important figure of classical chess is former World Champion Mikhail Botvinnik.
 He was born in the Soviet Union, in a region of what is now Saint Petersburg.
 He learned chess at the age of twelve, from a school friend of his older brother’s and fell in love with the game immediately.
-The first success came one year later, in 1924, when he won his school’s championship.
+His first success came one year later, in 1924, when he won his school’s championship.
 In 1925 he beat the World Champion Jose Raul Capablanca in a simultaneous exhibition that was held during the Moscow tournament.

 In 1931, at the age of 20, Botvinnik became the Soviet Champion and repeated this achievement for five more times during his chess career.
 His contention to the World title started in 1938 when he received support from the Soviet officials to challenge Alekhine.
 However, the match had to be postponed because of the start of the World War II.
 A second try to arrange the match in 1946 was also put to an end by Alekhine’s death.
 Consequently, a tournament between five players was arranged in 1948 in order to determine the new World Champion.
 He won it convincingly, with 14 out of 20 points, three points ahead of the second-placed Vasily Smyslov.